rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

     To not have the hitbox render, don't pass a color to the hitbox!
 All other functionality will remain untouched.

 You'll now notice that the player is unable to fall off the world.
 This is because the hitbox is blocking it's path.

-Now moving around, you'll find that you quickly run out of jumps.
+There's one big issue, however.
+Jumps don't come back, even once you hit the ground.
 Not to worry.
 We will implement this in :doc:`step5`.

 .. dropdown:: Our game file is now getting pretty big!
 It should currently look like this (with your own level of course!)